fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 10. Train a deep MLP on the MNIST dataset (you can load it using `keras.datasets.mnist.load_data()`.
 See if you can get over 98% precision.
-Try searching for the optimal learning rate by using the approach presented in this chapter (i.e., by growing the learning rate exponentially, plotting the loss, and finding the point where the loss shoots up).
+Try searching for the optimal learning rate by using the approach presented in this lab (i.e., by growing the learning rate exponentially, plotting the loss, and finding the point where the loss shoots up).
 Try adding all the bells and whistles---save checkpoints, use early stopping, and plot learning curves using